kma32527/Directed-search-algorithm-for-academic-research/README.md

 # Recommender System for Academic Literature
 This is an ongoing experiment in using text mining on academic literature.
-The eventual goal is to develop a tool for efficiently exploring academic literature and idetifying interdisciplinary research connections.
-I believe this has potential to identify subtle trends free of acaademic bias that would otherwise go unnoticed.
+The eventual goal is to develop a tool for identifying novel interdisciplinary research connections.
+I use an extractive, keyword-based approach in an attempt to pick up on latent terminological trends.

-Academia is particularly well-suited to text analysis since

-1) Texts tend to be formatted and spell-checked

-2) Academic papers tend to follow a predictable structure

-3) Terminology is mostly standardized (within disciplines)

-4) There are many, many more research papers than any individual or group can parse through

 # Current focus
-- Find a way to assess the quality of the results, since doing so manually requires a high degree of domain specialization.
+- Find a way to reliably assess the quality of the results, since doing so manually requires a high degree of domain specialization.

 - Assess the generalizability to arbitrary research disciplines

-- Test abstractive feature extraction methods
+- Identify synonymous and conflicting definitions between research disciplines

 # Files